COMMENT: Can Russia pivot its European gas sales to Asia?

 To conclude, can Russia replace lost European sales in Asia?
 In the short-term this is unlikely, although it depends how fast and how far exports to Europe fall.
 If they decline to, say, 50bcm in the next couple of years (a decline of 100bcm from 2021 levels) then this will not be replaceable on a similar timescale as the only real options will be the redirection of current LNG flows and the addition of Arctic LNG 2 train 1 – in total 23bcm – plus the continued ramp up of Power of Siberia flows to 38bcm (22bcm higher than today).
 However, by the late 2020s the current Power of Siberia contract could have expanded by 6bcm and we could see the Far East pipeline onstream with a further 10bcm, and if contracts can be signed quickly for Power if Siberia 2 / Soyuz-Vostok then initial sales from a 50bcm contract could also have started.
 Extra LNG projects could also have started, albeit more slowly than hoped, adding another possible 15-25bcm, meaning that by the early 2030 Russia could be sending an extra 116-126bcm of gas to non-European markets.
 If some gas is still flowing to Europe at that stage, then a re-balancing could have occurred, after a likely dip in export volumes in the 2020s.

-James Henderson is the Chairman of the Gas Programme at the Oxford Institute for Energy Studies
+James Henderson is the chairman of the Gas Programme at the Oxford Institute for Energy Studies